simbamford/plt/README.md

 # plt

-Does you find it unaesthetic that one of the singularly most useful sub-modules in the whole python ecosystem has a long ungainly name?
+Do you find it unaesthetic that one of the most useful sub-modules in the whole python ecosystem has a long ungainly name?
 Now instead of putting:

 `import matplotlib.pyplot as plt`